 WILMINGTON, Del. — Negligence claims leveled by asbestos plaintiffs in Montana against insurers of former Chapter 11 debtor W.R.
 Grace & Co. are barred by W.R.
 Grace’s bankruptcy injunction because they meet the derivative liability requirements for injunctive protection, the insurers say in a May 20 reply brief on remand in Delaware federal bankruptcy court (Continental Casualty Co., et al. v.
 Jeremy B. Carr, et al., No. 15-50766, D. Del.
 Bkcy.).

-CHARLOTTE, N.C. — A North Carolina federal bankruptcy court erred in finding that Chapter 11 debtors Kaiser Gypsum Co.
-Inc. and Hanson Permanente Cement Inc. are not protected by the automatic stay from environmental cleanup cost state court settlement judgments, the debtors argue Feb.
-4 in their opening appeal brief in federal court (Kaiser Gypsum Company, Inc., et al. v.
+CHARLOTTE, N.C. — With a $67 million settlement in place, a North Carolina federal court on May 13 dismissed an appeal over whether Chapter 11 asbestos debtors Kaiser Gypsum Co.
+Inc. and Hanson Permanente Cement Inc. are protected by the automatic stay from environmental cleanup cost state court settlement judgments in Oregon (Kaiser Gypsum Company, Inc., et al. v.
 Oregon Department of Environmental Quality, No. 3:18-cv-507, W.D.
 N.C.).

 COLUMBIA, S.C. — A South Carolina jury returned a verdict for Johnson & Johnson on May 21, rejecting allegations that a woman’s personal and theatrical use of talcum powder caused her to develop mesothelioma, sources told Mealey Publications (Beth-Anee Johnson v.
 Johnson & Johnson, No. 2018CP4001781, S.C.
 Comm.
 Pls., Richland Co.).
 VIDEO FROM THE TRIAL IS AVAILABLE.